-The acquisition of a majority of voting interests is deemed to be an acquisition of control.

-The acquisition of less than a majority of voting interests is deemed not to be an acquisition of control.
+- The acquisition of a majority of voting interests is deemed to be an acquisition of control. - The acquisition of less than a majority of voting interests is deemed not to be an acquisition of control.

-Because of the unique sensitivities attached to "cultural businesses" in Canada, the Minister of Canadian Heritage may deem there to have been an acquisition of control of a Canadian cultural business even if the general criteria for establishing control are not met.
+Because of the unique sensitivities attached to "cultural businesses" in Canada, the Responsible Minister may deem there to have been an acquisition of control of a Canadian cultural business even if the general criteria for establishing control are not met.